 What is media Aquaponics?

 Hydroponic systems are such that they may or may not use the media for growing plants depending on the choice of plants and the system function.
-Since Aquaponics is a combination of hydroponics and aquaculture, it is very clear that a media based Aquaponics refers to an internal hydroponic system of growing plants using inert media to anchor the roots of the plants instead of letting the roots float freely in the water.
+Since Aquaponics is a combination of hydroponics and aquaculture, it is very clear that media-based Aquaponics refers to an internal hydroponic system of growing plants using inert media to anchor the roots of the plants instead of letting the roots float freely in the water.

 What is a media bed in Aquaponics and what are its dimensions?

-Media bed in the aquaponic system is the foundation used in the plant growing area for root development.
+The media bed in the aquaponic system is the foundation used in the plant growing area for root development.
 The materials used for media are expanded clay, peat moss, Perlite, gravel, sand, etc. The media bed is generally an inert medium approximately 6 to 12 inches deep such that this does not affect the composition of water in the tank.

 What plants do freshwater fish eat?

 Freshwater fish feed on algae, moss balls, java moss or riccia, cambomba, egeria, ambulia, myriophyllum, rotala, hydrophila, duck weed, azolla, salvinia, nymphaea, aponogeton, etc.

 What nutrients are in fish waste?